badoo/techblog/_posts/2013-07-08-fixed-headers-in-mobile-webapps.markdown

 ### There is ~300ms delay on mobile browsers before any touch event progresses to allow double taps.

+### TODO\: Give a brief history and reason for this 300ms delay and why we need hacky solutions to this
+### TODO\: Find and give links to good examples demonstrating the delay

 To fix the 300ms delay I recommend the usage of [FastClick](https://github.com/ftlabs/fastclick), however be aware that there is a bug on FastClick which makes it fail sometimes on input elements.
 There is a ticket for that [here](https://github.com/ftlabs/fastclick/issues/132).

 For the sake of this demo we will be using a simple script to emulate what FastClick does.